 How to Use Native Ads

-Native ads are a great solution for educating your audience.
-They align with content and blog posts in the way they are formatted, and so they can be used to convey information and answers that your audience might be looking for.
+Native advertising is a great solution for educating your audience, and there are other native advertising benefits, too.
+Native ads align with content and blog posts in the way they are formatted, and so they can be used to convey information and answers that your audience might be looking for.

 Their subtle nature makes native advertising a great solution in a world of “banner blindness.”
 In fact, they are such an effective ad format that the US native ad spend is expected to reach $98.59 billion in 2023.